HumanCellAtlas/dcp-community/rfcs/text/0000-dss-deletion-daemon.md

    identified by `{uuid}`, requests for `GET /bundle/{uuid}` without a version also return a 404.
 The same applies to HEAD requests, both versioned and unversioned.
 The file versions referenced by the deleted bundle version are not immediately affected by the deletion and remain accessible.
-The bundle and associated files are added to a deletion queue for regularly schedule **Physical Deletion**.

    A notification is sent out to subscribers of datastore deletions when a new bundle tombstone is created, so they can update their index appropriately.
+If the the bundle was logically deleted and later physically deleted a second identical notification will be sent to subscribers.
+The subscribers must be able to handle these notifications idempotently.

+   If the bundle is marked for physical deletion then the bundle and associated files are also added to a deletion queue for regularly schedule **Physical Deletion**.

-4) On a regular schedule the deletion queue is processed by code running within a secure boundary.
+4) **Physical Deletion**: On a regular schedule the deletion queue is processed by code running within a secure boundary.
 An administrator may manually invoke the deletion process or wait for it run at it's scheduled time once daily.
    The deletion daemon is responsible for performing **Physical Deletes** of data from the deletion queue.
    A physical delete makes all files associated with a bundle or bundle version inaccessible.
 This will make HEAD and GET requests against those file versions return a 404.

    A log entry is produced when ever the deletion daemon is run.
-It contains information on what bundles and files have been logically deleted, the reason, the admin who executed the deletion, and info about the deletion markers.
+It contains information on what bundles and files have been logically deleted, the reason, the administrator who executed the deletion, and info about the deletion markers.
    The same information is stored in the **Deletion Table**.
 The deletion table tracks all bundles and files currently pending permanent deletion.
 The Deletion Table contains enough information to reverse Physical Deletes before the data is Permanently deleted.

+   A daily digest of bundles and files that are scheduled for deletion are sent to DCP administrator 24 hours prior to the data being permanently deleted.

 5) Data that has been physical deleted remain in the bucket for 7 days before being permanently deleted from the bucket.
    This grace period allows the deletion to be reversed within that time period.
 After the grace period the data will be permanently deleted.

 ### Primary indexes

 Bundle tombstones are indexed verbatim by the Data Store.
 The JSON schema